Some links in this post may be affiliate links

 Container-grown plants should be brought indoors when the temperatures begin to drop in winter and taken back outdoors in spring when the threat of frost has passed as Indian Azalea is not frost hardy.

-To keep the soil warm in the cold season, apply a 2-3 inches mulch of dry vegetation on the soil surface but take care not to let the mulch come into contact with the stem to prevent rotting.
+To keep the soil warm in fall and winter, apply a 2-3 inches mulch of dry vegetation on the soil surface but take care not to let the mulch come into contact with the stem to prevent rotting.

 Rhododendron simsii is an acid-loving plant.
-To keep it happy, feed it with a fertilizer formulated for acid-loving plants every 2-3 weeks during the growing season.
+To keep it happy, feed it with a fertilizer formulated for acid-loving plants every 2-3 weeks in spring and summer.
+Avoid over-fertilizing, as it can lead to burnt leaf edges and poor flowering.

-Withhold feeding in the cold season as growth is reduced at this time.
-Do not feed an Indian Azalea that is in flower as it can shorten the flowering period.
+Withhold feeding in fall and winter as growth is reduced at this time.
+Do not feed a plant that is in flower as it can shorten the flowering period.

 The best potting mix for Indian Azalea should be free-draining, rich in organic matter and acidic at a PH of 4.5 to 6.0.
 Use a soil PH meter to confirm it is within this range.
 If the PH is not within the recommended range, it should be ammended.